UnHumbleBen/OverReact-Redux-Basic-Basic-Tutorial/README.md

 is I did not think is too important for a beginner tutorial.

 ## Finishing Touches
-Remove `main.dart` and the script tag from the html.
+Remove `main.dart` and the corresponding script tag from `index.html`.
 Add React libraries and `index.dart`:

 ```html
 <!DOCTYPE html>